rrmao-tech/sales-forecast-project/README.md

 - A temporary drop in performance is observed mid-period
 - The forecast suggests continued recovery and growth
 - A clear sales growth opportunity is identified at the end of the timeline

 ---

+## 📌 Business Recommendations

+- Increase inventory planning toward the end of the period
+- Monitor mid-period dips for potential operational risks
+- Use short-term forecasts to guide weekly sales strategy

+---